evxiong/mp3-album-formatter/README.md

 -x, --extract           extract songs from <album_path> ZIP file to <dest_path>
                         creates destination folder if it does not exist

+-m, --use-metadata      use existing track name metadata instead of file name to match files to album tracks

 -a, --preserve-album    keep album folder name the same;
                         without any options, default behavior is to rename album folder to match album name